corporalcat/HTB-writeups/index.md

 ### I am a cyber security student in Bina Nusantara University.
+I like to do ctf especially Hackthebox and this is where i put my writeups.
+Enjoy!